boogas0/CTF-Writeups/RopEmporium_ret2win(old)/readme.md

 ----------------------------

-# My Writeup
+## My Writeup
 You can also look at the [BlackHat Asia Paper](https://i.blackhat.com/briefings/asia/2018/asia-18-Marco-return-to-csu-a-new-method-to-bypass-the-64-bit-Linux-ASLR-wp.pdf) instead of the slides from the Universal section above.

 Run through the typical security checks and find the length of the buffer overflow.
 None of this has changed for any of the challenges yet so I don't feel the need to go through that.

-Going through the problem text from above all we need to do is populate the rdx register with a certain value and then call ret2win, which seems pretty simple.
-Sadly there is not a single viable gadget that can populate rdx with the value we want using typical rop gadget finders.
-In my case I used Ropper.
+Going through the problem text from above, it seems pretty simple, all we need to do is populate the rdx register with a certain value and then call ret2win.
+Sadly there is not a single viable gadget that can populate rdx with the value we want.
 This is where the BlackHat Asia Slides or Paper come in.
-Section 4 of the paper is where we will take most of the information from to help us with this challenge so read at least up to that point.
+Make sure you read at least up to section 5 on the paper as we will be using stuff mainly from section 4 for this challenge.

 Using the two Gadgets outlined in section 4 of the return to csu paper we can see a way to populate the rdx register. (below is Intel syntax and the paper used AT&T syntax)